linweiran/GBR/GTSRB/README.md

 ```
 pip3 install -r requirements.txt
 ```
+We highly encourage the use of virtual environments as these packages may conflict with your existing ones.

 ### Install Required Packages (without GPU)
 We have listed all packages required in requirements.txt.
 You can do the following:
 ```
 pip3 install -r requirements-cpu.txt
 ```
+We highly encourage the use of virtual environments as these packages may conflict with your existing ones.

 ### Download datasets (with or without GPU)
 Please download the dataset from the downloads section of https://benchmark.ini.rub.de/gtsrb_dataset.html#Downloads where a link can be found.
 Specifically, please download files named "GTSRB_Final_Training_Images.zip", "GTSRB_Final_Test_Images.zip", and "GTSRB_Final_Test_GT.zip".
 After extracting these zip files, please move the directories named "Final_Test" and "Final_Training", along with the file "GT-final_test.csv" to the same directory.